Scalable and Personalized Oral Assessments Using Voice AI: What Broke: What We Wish We Knew Before Deploying

 \paragraph{Paraphrasing During Clarification}

 When students asked the agent to repeat a question, it would paraphrase rather than repeat verbatim, inadvertently changing the question.
-This is the LLM doing what it was trained to do (being helpful by rephrasing), but exactly wrong in an examination context.
-We added explicit prompt instructions (``repeat the exact previous question'') which reduced but did not eliminate the behavior.
+The LLM was doing what it was trained to do (being helpful by rephrasing) but exactly the wrong reflex in an examination.
+Explicit prompt instructions (``repeat the exact previous question'') reduced but did not eliminate the behavior; this remains a prompt-level mitigation, not a code-enforced one.

 \paragraph{Silence Handling}